 Tip: Nodules and Papules must never be squeezed as this will make your condition worse and may even cause scarring.

-These are small round lesions that are inflamed and contain visible pus, which appear red at the base with a yellowish or whitish center.
+These are small round lesions that are inflamed and contain visible pus, which appears red at the base with a yellowish or whitish centre.
 Pustules do not contain large amounts of bacteria.
 The inflammation is caused by chemical irritation from sebum components such as fatty free acids.

 These are large pus-filled lesions that are usually present deep within the skin.
 The cysts are inflamed and very painful.
 Cysts form from the contents of a comedo spilling over the surrounding skin and due to the response of the local immune system in producing pus.
 The cysts often leave deep scars.